Google Grants Application: The Ultimate Guide to Applying

 Once you request a Google For Nonprofits account and fill out the necessary information, you will be asked to verify your nonprofit status with Google, which is done through a third party called TechSoup.

 With your verification in place and the Google For Nonprofits application filled out, you should have everything you need to find out if you have been accepted into Google for Nonprofits.
-The application review process for these two organizations can take anywhere from 2 to 14 days on average, though it could be up to a month if you have to wait for Administrator privileges to transfer to a new user.
+The application review process for these two organizations can take anywhere from 3 to 14 days on average.

 Step 3: Prepare Your Website for Your Google Grant Application